-'''

-psql -d template1 -c "CREATE EXTENSION pg_stat_statements;"
+psql -d template1 -c "CREATE EXTENSION pg\stat\statements;"

-'''

-Query File Description setup_pg##.sql Creates Monitoring Setuple with_andometressiang grants.
-Creates any extra monitoring functions required. ${\tt queries\bloat.yml}$ postgres_exporter query file to allow bloat monitoring. $queries\common.yml$ postgres_exporter query file with minimal recommended queries that are common across all PG versions. $queries\per\db.yml$ postgres_exporter query file with queries that gather per databse stats.
-WARNING: If your database has many $queries\pg\#\#.yml$ postgres_exporter query file for queries that are specific to the given version of PostgreSQL. ${\tt queries\backrest.yml}$ postgres_exporter query file for monitoring pgbackrest backup status.
-By default, new backrest data is only coll queries_pgbouncer.yml postgres_exporter query file for monitoring pgbouncer.
+Query File Description setup_pg##.sql Creates Monitoring Setuple with_molonistessing grants.
+Creates all necessary database objects queries_bloat.yml postgres_exporter query file to allow bloat monitoring. queries_common.yml postgres_exporter query file with minimal recommended queries that are common across all P queries_per_db.yml postgres_exporter query file with queries that gather per databse stats.
+WARNING: If your d $queries\pg\#\#.yml$ postgres_exporter query file for queries that are specific to the given version of PostgreSQL. queries_backrest.yml postgres_exporter query file for monitoring pgBackRest backup status.
+By default, new backr ${\it queries\pgbouncer.yml}$ postgres_exporter query file for monitoring pgbouncer. queries_pg_stat_statements_pg##.yml postgres_exporter query file for specific pg_stat_statements metrics that are most useful for

-By default, there are two postgres\exporter services expected to be running as of pgmonitor 4.0 and higher.
+By default, there are two postgres\exporter services expected to be running as of pgMonitor 4.0 and higher.
 One connects to the default postgres database that most postgresql instances come with and is meant for collecting global metrics that are the same on all databases in the instance, for example connection and replication statistics.
 This service uses the sysconfig file postgres\exporter\pg##.
-Connect to this database and run the setup\pg##.sql script to install the required database objects for pgmonitor.
+Connect to this database and run the setup\pg##.sql script to install the required database objects for pgMonitor.

 The second postgres\exporter service is used to collect per-database metrics and uses the sysconfig file postgres\exporter\pg##perdb.
 By default it is set to also connect to the postgres database, but you can add as many additional connection strings to this service for each individual database that you want metrics for.
 Per-db metrics include things like table/index statistics and bloat.
-See the section below for monitorig multitple databases for how to do this.
+See the section below for monitoring multitple databases for how to do this.